 When you have an abundant mindset, you begin to take conscious efforts towards achieving way more than limits can make possible.
 This way you are never left to manage amidst scarce resources.

-While it is great to think and work towards abundant financial reality, a question that is often left unanswered is whether there is such a thing as abundant living?
+While it is great to think and work towards an abundant financial reality, a question that is often left unanswered is whether there is such a thing as abundant living?

 People believe that the more you get, the more you need.